learn-co-curriculum/selecting-single-elements-lab/README.md

 Now try these on your own:

   3. Select the text of the first link in the first paragraph
-  4. Select the bold title, above the picture of Ada Lovelace, in the infobox to the right
+  4. Select the header "Ada Lovelace" at the top.

 Good luck!